zhy2002/neutron/readme.md

   we should wait for a pause before we do an update.
 * per-lender config override (white label)
 * bean validation of domain info
+* support multiple list item types (with one being default)

 ### Engine - find a use case before doing these improvements
 * event notification strategy - self,children,parent; descendant,parent; self; ...